Our aim is to discover and share the value of the Amazon, to conserve and protect it, and to inspire the global community to connect with rainforests.

 Ursula has been living in the Madre de Dios Region since 2005.
 Her work experience in the Amazon has been diverse and includes specializing in environmental education for children and families, facilitating social enterprises for conservation, designing interpretive circuits, preparing educational material with environmental themes, and the design, implementation and management of start-up conservation projects.
 Currently, she is a consultant in permaculture design, landscaping, gardening and sustainable horticulture and is the Executive Director of Camino Verde which works in the Tambopata Region.
 She also squeezes in enough time to manage her own reforestation center.

-David is an environmental entrepreneur with a focus on utilizing sustainable business, media and technology to conserve vulnerable nature.
-He is passionate about supporting systems where humans benefit from nature without the need to destroy it.
+David is an environmental entrepreneur.
+He focuses on sustainable business, media and technology to conserve vulnerable nature.
+He is passionate about systems where humans benefit from nature without the need to destroy or degrade it.
 David has a long history in corporate marketing, branding and strategy, and he loves rainforests.
 He uses his corporate knowledge to help generate triple bottom line impact for local communities and initiatives based in the Peruvian Amazon, with the aim of increasing value of intact forest.
-He has been elected to co-lead the ARC Amazon Project on behalf of ARCAmazon and its partners.
+He has been elected to co-lead the ARCAmazon Project on behalf of ARCAmazon and its partners.

 Dr. Jason James Scullion